photoprism/photoprism-docs/docs/developer-guide/index.md

 what needs testing, and which features are going to be implemented next.

 Please give ideas you like a thumbs-up 👍  , so that we know what is most popular.
-Ideas backed by silver and gold [sponsors](../funding.md) will be prioritized as well.

 You are welcome to submit specific feature requests via [GitHub Issues](https://github.com/photoprism/photoprism/issues) if you have verified that no similar [idea](https://github.com/photoprism/photoprism/labels/idea) or